NaYrA-IaR/PythonProjects/README.md

 Program to output Pig Latin for a given word.
 Program that plays sound after a given interval of time.
 Program that simulates coin toss.
 Program to check whether a number is Happy Number or not.
+Factorial Finder.
 FizzBuzz.
 Created a client-server system.
 Send and Recieve python objects using pickle.